tamberg/fhnw-idb/data-transport/README.md

 ## ThingSpeak IoT platform

-We will use the [ThingSpeak](https://thingspeak.com/) as our *Cloud Backend*.
+We will use [ThingSpeak](https://thingspeak.com/) as our *Cloud Backend*.
 ThingSpeak is an IoT analytics platform service that allows you to aggregate, visualize, and analyze live data streams in the cloud.

 For an introduction look at this tutorial: